Malaysian PM dissolves Parliament, calls snap polls | Politics

 - Malaysia

-Malaysian Prime Minister Ismail Sabri Yaakob announced that Parliament will be dissolved Monday, paving the way for general elections that are expected to be held in early November.

-The elections would come nine months before Parliament's term expires, following calls for early polls from Ismail's United Malays National Organisation.
-UMNO, the biggest party in the ruling coalition, was feuding with its allies and is aiming for a big win on its own.
+The elections come nine months before Parliament's term expires, following calls for early polls from Ismail's United Malays National Organisation.

 "With this announcement, the mandate will be returned to the people.
 The people's mandate is a powerful antidote'' to create a firm and stable government, Ismail said in a televised announcement.